Constitution

 f.
 Determine the yearly membership fee.

 g.
-Elect chairman of the committee, secretary, financial manager, and other committee members.
+Elect chair of the board, secretary, financial manager, and other board members.

 3. Voting at the Annual General Meeting.